-A zero terminated list of command IDs representing the WFSGetInfo categories which are supported by this service that support reporting an E2E secure token, e.g. WFS INF CDM PRESENT STATUS.
+A zero terminated list of command IDs representing the WFSGetInfo categories which need to be authenticated using the compounding mechanism that is described are supported by this service that support reporting an E2E secure token, e.g.

+WFS INF CDM PRESENT STATUS.